 "My paintings are of the views that I inhabit.
 They are of places I know intimately or discover anew.
 I consider earth, water, and sky."

-Kit Wilson, a Minneapolis native, earned her BA in art history from Dartmouth College in 1989.
-She participated in the Dartmouth foreign study abroad program in 1988, studying renaissance art in Florence, Italy.
-From 1990-1992 she was co-director of Forum Gallery in Minneapolis.
-After leaving Forum, Wilson changed careers and became a teacher.
-Until 1999, Wilson taught geography to middle school students in Eden Prairie, Minnesota.
-Throughout her adult life, Wilson has made art, but not until 1999 did she devote herself to it.
-She began exhibiting her work at Groveland Gallery in 2002.
+Kit Wilson, a Minneapolis native, earned her BA in art history from Dartmouth College and attended graduate school in the College of Education at the University of Minnesota.
+A former middle school teacher, Kit is currently a full-time artist.
+She began exhibiting her work at Groveland Gallery in 2002, and this is her eighth solo exhibition at the Gallery.
 Her work is included in numerous Twin Cities private and public collections.
-Kit maintains a studio in her home in south Minneapolis.
-She is also currently a docent at the Minneapolis Institute of Art.
+Kit maintains a studio in her home in south Minneapolis where she lives with family.
+She is also a guide at the Minneapolis Institute of Art.

 Artist Statement: